On the decidability of semigroup freeness: Introduction

 \subsection{Freeness problems}

-The aim of the paper is to study the decidability of freeness problems over various semigroups:
+Our aim is to study the decidability of freeness problems over various semigroups:

-\begin{definition} Let $S$ be a semigroup with a \ruset.
+\begin{dfntn} Let $S$ be a semigroup with a \ruset.
 The \emph{freeness problem over $S$}, denoted \pbfree{S}, is: given a finite subset $X \subseteq S$, decide whether $X$ is a code.
-For every integer $k \ge 1$, define \pbkfree{k}{S} as the following problem: given a $k$-element subset $X \subseteq S$, decide whether $X$ is a code. \end{definition}
+For every integer $k \ge 1$, define \pbkfree{k}{S} as the following problem: given a $k$-element subset $X \subseteq S$, decide whether $X$ is a code. \end{dfntn}

 For every integer $k \ge 1$, \pbkfree{k}{S} is a restriction of \pbfree{S}.